Internal probe clears Capitol Police officer in shooting of Ashli Babbitt

-Babbitt, who was the only Capitol rioter fatally shot by police, was praised by former president Donald Trump in a statement earlier this month.
-In the statement, Trump said he had questioned why the officer who shot her was “getting away with murder.”
+Babbitt, who was the only Capitol rioter fatally shot by police, was praised by former president Donald Trump earlier this month.
+In a statement, Trump said he had questioned why the officer who shot her was “getting away with murder.”
 White supremacists and other far-right groups have labeled Babbitt a martyr.

 The probe by the U.S. Capitol Police exonerated the officer for his use of force.
-The department said in a memo outlining the investigation that the officer’s actions were within department policy, which allows deadly force only when an officer reasonably believes they are protecting themselves or others from serious physical harm.
+The department said in a news release outlining the investigation that the officer’s actions were within department policy, which allows deadly force only when an officer reasonably believes they are protecting themselves or others from serious physical harm.

-The department said it was not identifying the officer because he and his family “have been the subject of numerous credible and specific threats for actions that were taken as part of the job of all our officers: defending the Congress, Members, staff and the democratic process.”
+The department said it was not identifying the officer because he and his family have been the subject of numerous and specific threats.
+The department interviewed multiple witnesses, and also reviewed video and radio calls, before arriving at its decision, according to the release.

+“The actions of the officer in this case potentially saved members [of Congress] and staff from serious injury and possible death from a large crowd of rioters who forced their way into the U.S. Capitol and to the House Chamber where members and staff were steps away,” the department wrote in the release.

 Babbitt was among a mob of Trump supporters who used a flagpole, a helmet and other items to batter the barricaded doors to the Speaker’s Lobby, the hallway outside the House Chamber where some lawmakers were sheltering on the afternoon of Jan.
 6.

-Multiple cellphone videos captured Babbitt, who had a Trump flag draped around her neck like a cape, attempting to crawl through the shattered glass pane in one of the doors.
+Multiple cellphone videos captured Babbitt, who had a Trump flag draped around her neck like a cape, attempting to crawl through the shattered glass pane.
 The officer, who was standing on the far side of the doors, fired a single shot at her, sending her tumbling backward onto the floor.

 Babbitt was hit in the shoulder and later died.
 Her slaying became a defining moment of the riot.